Pre-flight Background Estimates for COSI: Introduction

 \section{Introduction}

-The soft to medium gamma-ray regime ($\sim 0.1-30$~MeV) is one of the least explored energy ranges across the electromagnetic spectrum, having a sensitivity that is orders of magnitude worse than the adjacent energy bands.
-One of the main reasons for this is that detectors that operate in this band suffer from high instrumental backgrounds (BGs).
+The soft to medium gamma-ray regime ($\sim 0.1-30$~MeV) is one of the least explored energy ranges across the electromagnetic spectrum, with instrumental sensitivities in this energy band that is orders of magnitude worse than neighboring energy bands.
+One of the main reasons for this is that detectors that operate in this band suffer from high instrumental backgrounds \citep{COMPTELbck,RHESSI,SPIlines2,SPIlines} .
 The interactions of cosmic ray and albedo particles not only induce a prompt instrumental background when they deposit energy in the detectors, but they can also induce a delayed background due to the activation of the instrument materials.
-Thus, background simulation and identification are crucial for the data analysis.
+Thus, background simulation and identification are crucial for predicting the sensitivities of instruments.

 In this work we present the pre-flight background estimates for the Compton Spectrometer and Imager (COSI), a Small Explorer (SMEX) satellite mission scheduled to launch in 2027 into a low-Earth low-inclination orbit~\citep{tomsick2023comptonspectrometerimager}.
 COSI is a Compton telescope which operates as a wide-field imager, spectrometer, and polarimeter.
 One of COSI's strengths is its good energy resolution, having a full-width half-maximum (FWHM) of 6.0~keV (9.0~keV) at 0.511~MeV (1.157~MeV).
 Sixteen high-purity cross-strip germanium semiconductor detectors (each 8 × 8 × 1.5 cm$^3$) are arranged in a 2 × 2 × 4 array that is sensitive to photons between 0.2 to 5 MeV.
 The detectors are surrounded on four sides and the bottom by active shields.
 The scintillator material used is bismuth germanium oxide (BGO), and they are read out by silicon photomultipliers (SiPMs).
 The shields have several functions, including passive background attenuation, active anticoincidence for background radiation coming from the sides and bottom, anticoincidence of gamma-rays that escape from the germanium detectors, and finally they serve as a gamma-ray transient monitor.